techthehood/notes/servers/nginx/digitalOcean LEMP setup.md

 The bindfs solution
 [How to Install ‘bindfs’ on Ubuntu 18.04](https://www.talkerland.com/2018/08/20/howard/how-to-install-bindfs-on-ubuntu-18-04/)

-## FOR MORE ON FILE PERMISSIONS SEE 'chmod file permissions.md'
+## FOR MORE ON FILE PERMISSIONS SEE '../chmod file permissions.md'
 >Create the directory for example.com as follows, using the -p flag to create any necessary parent directories:

 ```